RyanStonebraker/Derelict/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Note: All non-simplistic 3d models and sound effects are not our property and we do not claim any ownership of them.
+Per request of the author, any of these assets of which were made freely available online can be removed if it is so desired.

 ## Acknowledgments